 Commissioner Gauthier asked if wetland improvements were included as part of this proposal.
 Mr. McManus stated that they propose installing jersey barriers across the back of the paved lot to prevent any incidental material movement by staff and limit the ability to place snow any closer to Mother Brook.
 He believes that any other stormwater management would be tough as there is not a lot of room before the steep slope.

-Commissioner Kayserman stated that s crushed stone-filled trench at the edge of pavement would provide some treatment and reduce erosion from runoff in addition to the barrier.
+Commissioner Kayserman stated that a crushed stone-filled trench at the edge of pavement would provide some treatment and reduce erosion from runoff in addition to the barrier.

 Commissioner Kayserman made a motion to close the public hearing.
 Commissioner Radner seconded.
-A roll call vote was taken: Kayserman, Holmes, Hanley, , Garlick, and Radner all voted in favor.
+A roll call vote was taken: Kayserman, Holmes, Foulds, Garlick, and Radner all voted in favor.

 Commissioner Kayserman made a motion to issue a Negative Determination of Applicability with special conditions.
 Commissioner Radner seconded.
 A roll call vote was taken: Kayserman, Holmes, Foulds, Garlick, and Radner all voted in favor.